bcw222/chromium-website/site/chromium-os/developer-information-for-chrome-os-devices/index.md

 details about Google Chrome OS and how it differs from Chromium OS, see the [note in the FAQ about Google Chrome OS](http://www.chromium.org/chromium-os/chromium-os-faq#TOC-What-s-the-difference-between-Chrom).
-Chrome OS devices typically require special setup in order to be used for Chromium OS development.
+Chrome OS devices typically require special setup (like modifying firmware) in order to be used for Chromium OS development.

 **Caution: Modifications you make to the system are not supported by Google, may